lanbengbeng/fdbus-doc/docs/manual.rst

 ``FDBus`` aims to provide a connection-oriented, scalable, secure and reliable ``IPC`` mechanism between client-servers, and then develop into a middleware development framework for cross-platform (``Windows``, ``QNX``, ``Linux``), multi-threaded/multi-process middleware layers which working together.
-The ``FDBus`` development framework is suitable for developing interactive and complex distributed projects on custom systems, including:
+The ``FDBus`` development framework is suitable for interactive and complex distributed projects developed on customization systems, including:

-- Linux-based vehicle ``ECU``, including instrumentation, entertainment host, TBox, domain controller connected via Ethernet
+- Linux-based vehicle ``ECU``, including instrument cluster, entertainment host, TBox, domain controller connected via Ethernet
 - Communication between multiple Guest OSs on ``Hypervisors``
 - Provide cross-host ``IPC`` mechanism for Android system (currently does not support ``Java API``)